Last Updated on

-If you found it hard to handle your twins when they were born, then maybe you didn’t think about their preschool years.
-As your twins will grow, you will get tired of running after them.
-Managing twins is a challenging task and this challenge doubles when the twins fight with each other all the time.
-If you do not take action in time, their fights will get worse with time.
+If you found it hard to handle your twins when they were born, maybe you weren’t yet thinking about their preschool years!
+As your twins will grow, you may start to get tired of running after them.
+Managing twins is a challenging task, and this challenge multiplies when they fight with each other all the time.
+If you do not take action on time, their fights will get worse with time.

-Just like all other siblings, twins fight too and quite often.
-These fights begin when they are toddlers; they fight for small issues like being pushed or not being given a favourite toy to play etc. Their mode of fighting could be different.
-Hitting, biting, pulling each other’s hair, scratching each other’s arms and finally crying.
-This phase of fighting is completely normal and is a part of their growing up phase when they learn to negotiate with each other.
-This phase of twins sibling rivalry which helps them to explore and form their own identity will pass as time goes by.
+Just like all other siblings, twins fight, too, and quite often.
+These fights begin when they are toddlers; they fight for small issues like being pushed or not sharing a favourite toy to play with, etc. Their mode of fighting could be different, such as hitting, biting, pulling each other’s hair, scratching each other’s arms, and crying.
+This phase of fighting is completely normal, and is a part of their growing up, when they learn to negotiate with each other.
+This phase of twin sibling rivalry helps them to explore and form their own identity, and will pass as time goes by.

 How to Handle Rivalry and Fighting Between Twins